Close Embrace Social Dance

 Most important thing and only thing you need to remember from this class is that everything we discuss here is also discussed on our website, where it is better organized and with additional details.
 So no need to understand or remember everything we teach in this class.
 Just go read our website: www.CESDance.com.

-Our website links to some YouTube videos, which further demonstrate the style of dancing which we teach and which we expect you to use when dancing.
+Our website links to some YouTube videos, which demonstrate the style of dancing which we teach and which we expect you to use when dancing.
 Please study those videos carefully.

 We know that many of you are busy and cannot spend years learning to master a multitude of different and complicated dance styles, to allow dancing to different types of music.
 The close embrace dance style we teach is simple and easy to learn at the basic level, and this one dance style can then be used for all the music we play.
 Furthermore, this style is the most common style worldwide for dancing to Argentine tango music, so that what you learn here can be used elsewhere rather than only at our dance parties.